 Kroger Sustainability and Supplier Diversity Programs

-Kroger has established supplier diversity initiatives and sustainability requirements that can impact vendor status and order eligibility.
-Vendors demonstrating commitment to supplier diversity or environmental sustainability may qualify for preferred vendor status or special promotional allocations.
+Kroger runs supplier diversity initiatives and sustainability requirements that can affect vendor status and order eligibility.
+Vendors with demonstrated commitment to either may qualify for preferred vendor status or special promotional allocations.

 Paul Baker